THE NOBLE CAUSE

 Flaming Cars

 Ever notice how cars in movies always burst into flames the instant they collide with anything?
 Our favorite is when a car falling from a high place explodes the instant before it hits the ground.
 It's as though its gas tank gets panicky and detonates at the mere thought of striking Earth.
-Fortunately, the physics are not so cooperative.

 Even when a wrecked car catches on fire it rarely explodes.
 A gas tank can explode if it contains an explosive mixture and there's an opening for the flames to enter.
-More likely, fire would have to impinge on the outside of the gas tank, vaporizing the gasoline in the tank and eventually causing it to overpressure and explode.
+More likely, fire would have to impinge on the outside of the gas tank, vaporizing the gasoline in the tank causing it to overpressure and eventually explode.
 However, if the vapors escaped fast enough the tank would not rupture.
-Most fires start in the engine compartment and will not spread backwards to the gas tank area unless the tank is leaking fuel on the ground.
-Again a whole series of events has to be just right for an explosion to occur.

 Although it's actually quite rare, exploding cars are a common excuse for not wearing seat belts.
 Onlookers at crash sites are often so concerned about explosions that they unnecessarily jeopardize a person with a spinal injury by pulling them out of a wrecked car.
 The common Hollywood depiction fuels these harmful misconceptions.